Plan Availability: Site Builder is an optional add-on to all plans.

 Along with your navigation, Dash’s header features your business contact number, cart icon, and a book now button.

-The cart icon will display the number of items it currently holds.
-Clicking the cart icon will open the cart in Dash’s sidebar.
-Clicking on the Book Now button will open the inventory page.
-We’ll go into further detail on the sidebar a little later on.
+The cart icon displays the number of items or products it currently holds.
+Clicking the cart icon opens the cart in Dash’s sidebar.
+Clicking on the Book Now button opens the inventory page.
+We go into further detail on the sidebar a little later on.

 Steps to Connect Social Media Accounts